geofurb/TwitterUtilities/README.md

 # TwitterUtilities
 Automate data collection, tweet deletion, etc.

+## Setup:
+Clone the repo; use pip to pick up rauth, pytz, ujson.

 ## Getting started:
 Go to `https://developer.twitter.com/en/apps` and create an app.
 Generate secrets and populate `src/secrets.json` with your new API keys.
 Make sure your app has write permission if you want to delete tweets!
 (Default permissions actually include write permissions because Twitter is ridiculous.)